oksusoo1/fireflutter/README.md

 ## Firebase Storage installation

+- If storage exception happens, check if the `Image Resize` extension and the security rules are installed properly.

-- Install 'Image Resize' firebase extension with the following settings;
+- Install 'Image Resize' firebase extension with the following settings for generating thumbnails.

   - Upgrade billing plan
   - This extension will use cloud function.
 It will install `generateResizedImage` function.